joker1007/slides/rubykaigi2019/slides.md

 Haskell has do-syntax, Scala has for-syntax.

-Because the main purpose of monad is a chain of contextual computation, and syntax sugar is very effective to use easier.
+Because the main purpose of monad is a chain of contextual computation, and syntax sugar is very effective to use it more easily.

 ---